zcash/halo2/book/src/design/circuit/gadgets/sinsemilla.md

 ## Efficient implementation
 The aim of the design is to optimize the number of bits that can be processed for each step of the algorithm (which requires a doubling and addition in $\mathbb{G}$) for a given table size.
 Using a single table of size $2^k$ group elements, we can process $k$ bits at a time.

-Note that it is slightly more efficient to express a double-and-add $[2] A + R$ as $(A + R) + A$.
-It is shown in the [Sinsemilla security argument](https://zips.z.cash/protocol/protocol.pdf#sinsemillasecurity) that in the case where $\mathbb{G}$ is a prime-order short Weierstrass elliptic curve, provided a negligible probability of failure is acceptable, it suffices to use incomplete additions.

 ## Constraint program
 Let $\mathcal{P} = \left\{(j,\, x_{P[j]},\, y_{P[j]}) \text{ for } j \in \{0..2^k - 1\}\right\}$.